a-anuj/technical-assesment---Sia-Health/README.md

 These assumptions are documented and intentional.

-## How AI Was Used
+## AI Prompt Logic (Quality Check 2)

-- AI is used **only in Check 2**
+The AI-assisted plan fit check is designed to **interpret**, not compute, nutritional quality.

+The prompt is structured with the following logic:

+#### 1. Role Definition
+The AI is explicitly instructed to act as a *health-coaching assistant*.
+This constrains the tone and scope of the output.

+#### 2. Separation of Responsibilities
+The prompt clearly states that all meal plan metrics are:
+- Pre-computed
+- Verified
+- Not open to reinterpretation

-- It does **not**:
+This ensures the AI does **not**:
 - Recalculate protein
-  - Override rule-based results
+- Challenge rule-based logic
-  - Provide medical advice

-AI receives:
-- Pre-computed nutrition metrics
+- Invent missing nutritional data

+#### 3. Context Injection
+Two types of context are provided:
+- **Quantitative context:** Protein coverage, portion clarity, detected sources
-- Client health summary
+- **Qualitative context:** Client health history and reported patterns

-AI produces:
-- High-level alignment assessment
+This allows the AI to reason about *fit* rather than *accuracy*.

+#### 4. Structured Output Enforcement
+The AI is constrained to return **only valid JSON** with:
-- Potential concerns
+- A limited number of concerns
+- A limited number of positives

+This prevents verbose or speculative responses and ensures predictable parsing.

+#### 5. Explicit Guardrails
+The prompt includes explicit rules to prevent:
+- Hallucinated missing protein when coverage is adequate
+- Medical advice or diagnoses
+- Fabrication of unprovided data

+#### 6. Interpretation-Oriented Questions
+Rather than asking for recommendations, the prompt focuses on:
+- Alignment with medical history
+- Contradictions with health logs
-- Positive signals
+- High-level concerns

-Human interpretation is layered on top to validate and contextualize AI output.
+This aligns the AI’s role with interpretation and validation, not prescription.

+Overall, the prompt is intentionally restrictive to ensure the AI functions as a **controlled reasoning layer** rather than a decision-maker.